 Where will you keep spare halters and lead ropes?

 Having spare halters away from the barn can be beneficial (as during a fire), especially if there are large numbers of horses on the property.

 Are there horses that need to be handled differently?

 Examples include stallions, foals or elderly horses.

 Where will the horses go if the barn is damaged?

 - Ideally put horses in a safe paddock away from the barn.

-- During a fire, place horses far from the burning facility to avoid illness from breathing in smoke.
+- During a fire, place horses far from the burning building to avoid illness from breathing in smoke.

-- Is there space to separate horses (i.e. stallions)?
+- Is there space to separate horses (such as stallions)?

 - During an emergency, it’s common for a frightened or confused horse to try and return back to its stall, where it feels the safest.